Skip to main content

 Overview

-FASTCLINIC LIMITED ("Fastclinic") implements a security programme designed for enterprise healthcare workloads, aligned with recognised frameworks and with obligations under the Nigeria Data Protection Act 2023 (NDPA 2023).
-This document summarises key technical and organisational measures.
+FASTCLINIC LIMITED("Fastclinic") operates a security programme designed for healthcare workloads, aligned with recognised frameworks and with obligations under the Nigeria Data Protection Act 2023 ("NDPA 2023").
+This document summarises the controls we rely on.
 It is descriptive, not a warranty; specific commitments may appear in your Order, data processing agreement, or SLA.

-Detailed control matrices, penetration test summaries, and subprocessors are available to customers under appropriate confidentiality during procurement and renewal.
+Detailed control matrices, current penetration-test summaries, and subprocessor inventories are available to enterprise customers under appropriate confidentiality during procurement and renewal.

 Encryption

-Data in transit between clients and our services is protected using industry-standard transport layer security (TLS), with configurations reviewed to deprecate weak ciphers.
-Data at rest is encrypted using AES-256 or stronger equivalents on storage layers under our control, including databases, object storage, and backups, except where legacy edge cases are documented with compensating controls and remediation timelines.
+Data in transit between clients and our services is protected using modern transport layer security, with configurations reviewed to deprecate weak ciphers.
+Data at rest is encrypted using AES-256 or stronger equivalents on storage layers under our control, including databases, object storage, and backups.

 Access control

 Access to production systems and customer data by Fastclinic personnel follows least privilege and need-to-know principles.
-We enforce multi-factor authentication for administrative consoles, single sign-on where integrated, and role-based access control within applications.
-Privileged access is time-bound, logged, and periodically reviewed.
+We enforce multi-factor authentication for every staff role with production access, single sign-on where integrated, and role-based access control within applications.
+Privileged access is time-bound, scoped, logged, and periodically reviewed.

 Customers configure their own user roles and permissions within the platform; we provide templates aligned with common clinical and administrative segregation patterns.